-Traditional Four -Year High School Program for High School Graduation for Students Entering Grade 9 in 2010
+TRADITIONAL FOUR-YEAR HIGH SCHOOL PROGRAM FOR HIGH SCHOOL GRADUATION FOR STUDENTS

+ENTERING GRADE 9 IN 2010 -2011

 SUBJECT CREDITS COMMENTS

 English 4

-Mathematics 4 Algebra 1 or a series of courses equivalent to Algebra 1 or higher and Geometry or a series of courses equivalent to Geometry are required.
+Mathematics 4 Algebra 1 or a series of courses equivalent to Algebra 1 and Geometry or a series of courses equivalent to Geometry are required

-Science 3 Two must have lab components.
+Science 3 Two of the three credits must have a lab component

 World History 1

-American History 1
+US History 1

-Economics .5
+Economics w/Financial Literacy .5

 American Government .5

-Performing/Fine/Practica Arts 1 1
+Performing/Fine/Arts 1 Speech, Debate or specific practical arts

-PE(HOPE) and Health 1
+PE (HOPE) AND Health 1

-Remainder of required credits will be Electives See credit requirement chart Transition from block to traditional 6-8 dependent upon graduation year (see school counselor) Any course approved by the School Board of Sarasota County+ that is appropriate for Gr.
-9 or above may fulfill an elective credit for graduation except study hall and other courses identified as noncredit (NC), Adult Basic Education, and GED preparation.
+Remainder of required credits will be Electives 10 (Traditional Schedule) Any course approved by the School Board of Sarasota County that is

+See credit requirement chart Or 12 (Block Schedule) appropriate for Grade 9 or above may fulfill an elective credit for graduation except study hall and other courses

+(J.com concadic) identified as noncredit (NC), Adult Basic Education, and GED preparation.

-[•]Earn passing scores (as defined by the State of Florida) on the FCAT 2.0 reading and math or scores on other assessments that are approved by the State of Florida.
+Earn passing scores (as defined by the State of Florida) on the standardized grade 10 Reading assessment or other assessments that are approved by the State of Florida.
+30% of the Algebra 1 EOC will be calculated into the final grade.

 The district's Course Review Committee, composed of school-based and district level representatives, will review and approve courses submitted by schools for inclusion in the school master schedule and submit it to the School Board of Sarasota County for approval.
 Criteria for approval will be developed and applied to ensure that courses are part of a program of study that will enable students to complete a four-year (or three-year accelerated) graduation plan.
-Schools must submit courses to the district committee by Nov.
-1 of the school year prior to scheduled implementation.
+Schools must submit courses to the district committee by November 1 of the school year prior to scheduled implementation.